Manius Aquillius (consul 101 BC)

 Manius Aquillius (died 88 BC) was a Roman politician and general during the late Roman Republic.
 He was a member of the ancient Roman gens Aquillia, probably a son of Manius Aquillius, consul in 129 BC.
 Aquillius served as Consul of Rome with Gaius Marius in 101 BC.
 Before his consulship, during the Cimbrian War, he had served as a legate under Marius in Gaul.
 He played a pivotal role during the Battle of Aquae Sextiae where he surprised the Teutones by attacking them from behind.
-As consul he crushed a slave revolt in Sicily.
+As consul he crushed a slave revolt in Sicily by defeating Athenion of Cilicia in single combat, a victory that was commemorated by Aquillius's family by coinage issued decades later.
 At the start of the First Mithridatic War he was defeated and captured by Mithridates VI of Pontus who had him executed by pouring molten gold down his throat.

+Career

+Triumvir monetalis

+Aquillius was triumvir monetalis in 109 or 108, minting denarii showing the interest of his family in the cult of Sol and Luna.

-Working for Marius
+Supporter of Marius

 Aquillius was a loyal follower of Gaius Marius.
 He served Marius as a legate (104-102 BC) during Marius's campaign against the Cimbri and Teutones in Gaul.
 In 103 BC, while Marius was in Rome for his election campaign (running for his fourth consulship), Aquillius was left in command of the army in case the migrating Cimbri and Teutones invaded before Marius could return to command the army himself.